top of page

 Shove

 Each fighter can perform one shove per turn.
 Shoving allows a fighter to push an enemy fighter backwards into an unoccupied space.
-Fighters with active shields cannot be shoved.
+Fighters with active shields or on portals cannot be shoved.
 Both fighters must be at the same elevation for a shove to occur.
 If a fighter is shoved into a hole or a fire, they immediately die.
-Being shoved into lava while not fireproof or into water while corrodible will inflict damage.
+Being shoved into lava while not fireproof will inflict damage.

 Defense